 Contractor is encouraged to have a diverse and inclusive workforce that includes representation from the disparate communities served by our county.
-Contractor is expected to think holistically about creating services, program sites and an employee

-Page 23 of 40 Exhibit A culture that is welcoming and inclusive.
-Contractorshould track metrics on Diversity, Equity, and Inclusion outcomes within their service delivery.
+Contractor is expected to think holistically about creating services, program sites and an employee culture that is welcoming and inclusive.
+Contractor should track metrics on Diversity, Equity, and Inclusion outcomes within their service delivery.
 Additional efforts should be made to identify and highlight growth opportunities for equitable outcomes, access to services, and other opportunities.
 Contractor should communicate with County contract manager about proposed metrics to track.